SikorskiSebastian/Grapher-Java/README.md

 * CSS.

 # Font
-We decided to use custom font form [GoogleFonts](https://fonts.google.com/).
+We decided to use custom font from [GoogleFonts](https://fonts.google.com/).
 We put the link to the font and we do not claim any rights to it.
-It is made only in educational purposes.
+It is made only for educational purposes.

 Font: [Aldrich](https://fonts.google.com/specimen/Aldrich?query=Aldrich)\
 Author: [MADType](https://fonts.google.com/?query=MADType)